emirigueiro/SQL_Doc/Readme.txt

 --<
 ---------------------------------------------------------------------------------------------------------------
---Sources: Easy all the suorces used in this query.
+--Sources: Easy all the suorces used in the query.
 Formtat: -- xxxxxxx
           -- xxxxxx
           -- xxxxxx
           -- xxxxxx